stuartellis/multiform/README.md

 - Add guards in Make for undefined PROJECT_DIR, STACK_NAME or ENVIRONMENT variables.
 - Add .gitignore to documented setup process
-- Add target to generate a stack in terraform1/, copying content from terraform1/stacks/definitions/template/ if present
 - More friendly error message for *stack-forget* calls that try to delete default Terraform workspaces.
 - Add self-update target for stacktools files, to enable refreshes
 - Define standard path structure for Parameter Store.